mrichards01/ProjectsSite/_posts/2019-03-30-legacy_code.md

 }

 {% endhighlight %}
-These are just a few points I would consider important to moving legacy code forward with a particular emphasis on tests and breaking dependencies to facilitate changes and refactoring without breaking functionality.
+These are just a few points I would consider important to moving legacy code forward with a particular emphasis on tests and breaking dependencies to facilitate change and refactoring without breaking functionality.
 Hopefully some of the techniques here reinforce what you may already know and help bring your code to a cleaner state.